Temperature and net baryochemical potential dependence of $\eta/s$ in a hybrid approach: Introduction

 Regarding the transport coefficients, extensive comparisons of theoretical calculations with experimental flow measurements have shown that there is evidence that the shear and bulk viscosity are not vanishing in the quark-gluon plasma \cite{Shen_2021}.
 From a theoretical perspective, the transport coefficients are currently not easily accessible from first principle lattice QCD calculations due to numerical challenges \cite{Petreczky_2006,aarts2002transport}.
 Nevertheless, many theoretical predictions support a non-vanishing shear viscosity over entropy ratio $\eta/s$ \cite{Kovtun:2004de,Auvinen:2017fjw,Nakamura_2005}.

 All known fluids in nature have a temperature dependent $\eta/s$, with a minimum close to the phase transition \cite{chapman1990mathematical}.
 A similiar behavior is also predicted for the shear viscosity of nuclear matter\cite{JETSCAPE:2020shq,JETSCAPE:2020mzn,Ghiglieri:2018dib,Auvinen:2020mpc,Nijs:2020ors,Nijs:2020roc,greiner2011hagedorn,Gorenstein_2008,csernai2006strongly}.
 Apart from this, there is also theoretical support for a dependence on the net baryochemical potential \cite{denicol2013fluid,itakura2008shear,Kadam_2015,Demir_2009}.
-The effect of including such a non-constant $\eta/s$($T, \mu_B$) is largely unexplored in hydrodynamic simulations.
-Previous studies focus on a temperature dependence or even a constant effective shear viscosity \cite{Petersen_2008,Petersen_2014,JETSCAPE:2020shq,JETSCAPE:2020mzn,Nijs:2020roc,Auvinen:2017fjw,magdy2021model,2016}.
+Although studies including a non-constant $\eta/s$($T, \mu_B$) in hydrodynamic simulations exist \cite{McLaughlin_2022}, the effect on the observables is largely unexplored.
+Previous studies focus on a temperature dependence or even a constant effective shear viscosity \cite{Petersen_2008,Petersen_2014,JETSCAPE:2020shq,JETSCAPE:2020mzn,Nijs:2020roc,Auvinen:2017fjw,magdy2021model,2016,Dubla:2018czx}.
 Therefore, in the following the effects of including both a temperature and a net baryochemical potential dependence of the shear viscosity on the evolution and observables will be investigated.

 This work is structured as follows: In Sec. \ref{sec:model}, the hybrid approach {SMASH-vHLLE-hybrid}, within which this study is performed, is briefly summarized.
 In the following, a parameterization for $\eta/s(T,\mu_B)$ is proposed and the choice of parameters as well as parameterizations chosen for comparison are explained.
 Additionally, the setup of the computations to investigate the qualitative impact of the $\mu_B$ dependence is illustrated in the same section.
 In Sec. \ref{sec:results}, this qualitative impact is studied both at the example of the midrapidity yield and mean transverse momentum as well as the elliptic flow.
 This is accompanied by a comparison to data as well as a study of the effect of changing the switching energy density, which shows that the proposed parameterization approximates the shear viscosity in the hadronic phase.
 To conclude, a brief summary and outlook can be found in Section \ref{sec:Conclusion}.